 Aitraaz brought to light the underlying attitudes and beliefs of our society towards women.
-Clearly making a distinction between how and what makes up for both a good and bad woman.
+Clearly making a distinction between how and what makes up for a good and a bad woman.
 This is done by introducing two strikingly different characters and their outlook on career, sexual desires and clothes.

 We still live in a time, where women who express their sexuality freely are labelled as ‘slut’ or ‘bad girl’.
 Even today, girls are taught to suppress their sexuality.
 Our brains have been wired to believe that women are marriage-centric, less libidinous and just want to be nurtured.

 But, people of the world, let me burst this bubble and tell you the truth.
 Women want and crave for sex as much as men do, and many times a little more.
 The word ‘sexual desire’ has been proportionately linked with the word dignity because of which they hide it and even avoid exploring their own bodies.
 When women do anything that is ‘unacceptable’, feelings of shame and guilt come into the picture.

 Aitraaz clearly made a distinction between how and what makes up for a good and A bad woman.